juju2307/Cookie-Clicker/README.md

 # Cookie-Clicker "Pierre Lapin"

-## Description du produit
+## Product Description
-Création d'un jeu de cookie-clicker en groupe (Elisandre, Adrien, Gaelle et Julie) lors de notre formation en webdev chez BeCode.
-L'utilisateur doit cliquer sur la tête de Pierre Lapin pour lui faire manger des carottes et récupérer des crottes.
-Plus l'utilisateur amasse des crottes et plus il a la possibilité de faire des achats.
-50 clics = possibilité d'utiliser le "Multiplicateur" 250 clics = possibilité d'utiliser "L'Auto-click"
+Creation of a group cookie-clicker game (Elisandre, Adrien, Gaelle and Julie) during our webdev training at BeCode.
+The user must click on Peter Rabbit's head to make him eat carrots and collect poo.
+The more droppings the user collects, the more possibilities he has to make purchases.
+50 clicks = possibility to use the "Multiplier"
+250 clicks = possibility to use "Auto-click"

-## Aperçu de la page
+## Preview of page
 https://juju2307.github.io/Cookie-Clicker/

-## Fonctionnalités
+## Features
-* Bouton "Pierre Lapin" permettant d'amasser des crottes.
-* Curseur carotte pour nourrir Pierre Lapin.
-* Fenêtre reprenant le nombre de crottes ammassées.
-* Bouton multiplicateur qui multiplie en permanence le nombre de point par 2.
+* "Peter Rabbit" button to collect poop.
+* Carrot slider to feed Peter Rabbit.
+* Window showing the number of droppings collected.
+* Multiplier button which constantly multiplies the number of points by 2.
-* Le bouton multiplicateur s'achète pour 50 crottes.
-Attention pas de crédit possible.
+* The multiplier button is bought for 50 droppings.
+Attention no credit possible.
-* Un compteur permet d'afficher le multiplicateur.
-* Le coût du multiplicateur est augmenté de 50 à chaque achat et est affiché .
-* Un bouton "Auto-click" ajoutera automatiquement un clic au score de l'utilisateur toutes les secondes.
-* Le "bonus" permet au joueur d'augmenter son score de 200% par clic pendant 30 secondes.
-Une minuterie est également visible pour permettre à l'utilisateur de visualiser le temps restant.

-## Comment avons-nous procédé?

-Nous nous sommes mis d'accord sur le thème du jeu.
-Adrien a effectué le code JS.
-Gael a fait le Html et a choisi les décors du jeu.
+* A counter is used to display the multiplier.
+* The cost of the multiplier is increased by 50 with each purchase and is displayed.
+* An "Auto-click" button will automatically add one click to the user's score every second.
+* The "bonus" allows the player to increase their score by 200% per click for 30 seconds.
+A timer is also visible to allow the user to view the remaining time.

+## How did we do it?

+We agreed on the theme of the game.
+Adrien performed the JS code.
+Gael did the Html and chose the backgrounds for the game.
-Elisandre et Julie ont fait le CSS et trouvé les images.
+Elisandre and Julie did the CSS and found the images.